21 Best Psychology Books on Human Behavior for Beginners and Seasoned Readers

 The Best Psychology Books (for Real Depth)

-best books on psychology
+best books on psychology for depth

-by Bessel Van Der Kolk
+17) The Body Keeps the Score by Bessel Van Der Kolk

-17) Thinking, Fast and Slow
+18) Thinking, Fast and Slow by Daniel Kahneman

 Kahnman’s book has become a modern classic—and for good reason.
-This Nobel laureate in economics explains how our behavior is guided by two different systems in our minds: one system is conscious and aware while the other is automatic and impulsive.
-In many ways, Kahneman’s research provides “scientific evidence” of the unconscious as described in depth psychology.
+This Nobel laureate in economics explains how two different systems in our minds guide our behavior: one system is conscious and aware while the other is automatic and impulsive.

-best books on psychology campbell
+best books on psychology campbell power of myth

-19) The Power of Myth
+19) The Power of Myth by Joseph Campbell

 I can’t imagine a list of the best psychology books without at least one title by famed mythologist Joseph Campbell.
 Although Campbell wasn’t technically a “Jungian,” he was highly influenced by Jung’s work.
 As Campbell explains, at its deepest level, mythology is the study of the psyche.

-In Flight of the Wild Gander, Campbell explained, “Mythology is psychology, misread as cosmology, history, and biography.”The Power of Myth is the transcript of an extensive PBS interview Campbell did with Bill Moyers.
 I would recommend the video version over the book mainly because of the additional visuals in the presentation.
 Also, if you want to take a masterclass on Eastern and Western psychology, see Campbell’s 3-part lecture series, Mythos.
 There’s nothing else like it.

-23) The Drama of the Gifted Child
+20) The Drama of the Gifted Child by Alice Miller

 Anyone who bravely explores the depth of their psyche will come to know their trauma.
 Alice Miller’s revealing book, The Drama of the Gifted Child, gives context to how this trauma unfolded and how to relate to these experiences in adulthood.